afontcu/afontcu.dev/content/blog/wip/index.md

 This only leads to a decrease in the overall quality, which will creep you out in the long run.
 You'll get more WIP, which means an increased Lead Time.

-Instead, reduce the amount of things handled at the same time.
+Instead, reduce the number of things handled at the same time.

-Bottom line: Do not [try to go faster, just go less slow](https://afontcu.dev/slow/).
+**Bottom line**: Do not [try to go faster, just go less slow](https://afontcu.dev/slow/).

 ## A reinforcing loop